Michael-Reefe/Loki.jl/README.md

 ```julia
 correct!(obs)
 ```
 4. Preliminary testing on MIRI data has shown that there is sometimes jumps in the continuum flux levels at the boundaries between channels and subchannels due to small misalignments between the WCS grids of each channel.
 Hopefully these problems will be minimized by improvements in the data reduction pipeline in the future, but in the meantime we have attempted to minimize this problem by creating functions to adjust the WCS parameters of each subchannel and reproject them all onto the same grid.
-This can be done by calling the "reproject_channels!" function on the `Observation` object while specifying which channels/subchannels to reproject and combine.
+This tends to work well for subchannels, but sometimes jumps still remain between full channels, so we also include a multiplicative scaling factor between the full channels, which we constrain to be within 50\%.
+These adjustments can be applied by calling the "reproject_channels!" function on the `Observation` object while specifying which channels/subchannels to reproject and combine.
+The example below shows an application that combines channels 1, 2, and 3 and saves the full spectrum into a channel ID of 0.
 ```julia
 reproject_channels!(obs, [1,2,3], out_id=0, method=:adaptive)
 ```